The importance of supply chain cybersecurity and risk management

 Consult cybersecurity experts

-By using a cybersecurity consultant, you no longer need to be the expert, but can rely on someone else to direct your company’s education and defensive measures.
+By using a cybersecurity consultant, you no longer need to be the expert, but can rely on someone else to direct your company’s education and defensive measures, from training to monitoring.
 This includes your risk assessment and management.
 While they won’t be able to implement changes, having an independent voice in this highly important part of your company can be hugely beneficial.

 Be empowered